-Winker’s single in 10th leads Reds over White Sox 1-0
+Votto breaks thumb as Reds beat White Sox 1-0 in 10 innings

 Hendriks got Barnhart to ground into a bases-loaded groundout that ended the ninth, then started the 10th as the automatic runner on second.

 Lucas Sims (1-1) walked Yasmani Grandal leading off.
 García grounded into a forceout that left runners at the corners and, with Billy Hamilton at the plate, Barnhart threw out García trying to steal second.

-Hamilton then struck out.
+“We were trying to be aggressive all game long,” manager Tony La Russa said.

+“That’s a big play, right there,” Reds manager David Bell said.
+“It changes a lot.”

 Chicago, trying to contend despite losing outfielders Eloy Jiménez and Luis Robert to injuries this season, lost for the fourth time in their last 12 games.